HardUIKnow/Arduino/adc_testing_time_c_code/readme.txt

 Readme text for adc_testing_c_code

-Further information will be put later about the code
+Further explanation will be put later about the code

+* adc prescaler
+* adc channel mux
+* adc conversion result